Race to get Obamacare online sites running goes to the wire

 In most cases, exchanges will offer workarounds that will take time to execute.
 In Washington, D.C., off-line contractors will calculate federal subsidies and inform applicants what they qualify for in November, by which time the online calculator might be working.

-In Colorado, until at least November, customers will have to call phone service centres, where representatives will manually take them through the calculations to determine what subsidies they qualify for.
+In Colorado, until at least November, customers will have to call phone service centers, where representatives will manually take them through the calculations to determine what subsidies they qualify for.

 Even before the exchanges open, the finger-pointing has begun, with states blaming contractors for glitches and contractors blaming states or other contractors.